-3. Discussion and Possible Approval to Issue a Request for Proposals for Auditing Services.
+3. Discussion and Possible Approval to issue a Request for Proposals for Auditing Services.

-Mr. Randy Heiss reported that the FY15 audit marks the final year of an optional five-year contract with Colby and Powell, PLC as SEAGO's independent auditing firm and that it was time to request proposals for the next five years or audit services so there would be a firm in place in time for the FY16 audit.

-MOTION: Councilman Bill Barlow made a motion to approve the issuance of a Request for
+Mr. Heiss reported that this was the last year of a five-year contract with Colby and Powell, PLC as SEAGO's independent auditing firm.
+He reported that it was time to request proposals for the next five years of audit services and further stated that SEAGO's procurement policy requires Executive Board approval for any goods or services over \$10,000.
+Ms. Driskell made a motion to approve the issuance of a Request for Proposals for auditing services.

-Proposals for Auditing Services.